 If you want to get the most out of your CD, thoroughly search for the nation’s best CD rates or top savings accounts.
 In most cases, an online bank offers more favorable interest interests than local banks.
 And, to reduce risk, make sure that the financial institution is backed by the FDIC as you’ll be guaranteed a return of principal up to $250,000.

-“Real estate investment trusts, or REITs, work by pooling investors to generate funds that can be used to purchase or fund income-generating properties,” clarifies Rumzz Bajwa in another Due article.
+7. REITs“Real estate investment trusts, or REITs, work by pooling investors to generate funds that can be used to purchase or fund income-generating properties,” clarifies Rumzz Bajwa.
 “REITs are companies that own several real estate properties like commercial buildings, apartment complexes, or hotel buildings.”
 When you purchase stock from these companies, you’re able to “enter the real estate investment market without actually owning the property.”

 Another reason why you should invest in REITs?
 You’re allowed to “choose to reinvest your income from REITs back, which grows your investment (and income) even further.”